 - We have a sustainable vegetable garden for our employees and guests to enjoy.
 Provides nutrients and bio matter to the soil while enriching the lives of those that enjoy the vegetables.

 - We have about 20 hens on the property which roam throughout the vineyard providing natural fertilizer to the property and also fresh eggs for employees and guests.

 - Water Management – we carefully track and monitor the amount of water used.
 Using a complex set of computerized moisture probes, we water only the exact amount the vines need.

 - All waste from the winery including barrels and pumice is reused or repurposed back into the ground.

 - By hand harvesting our vineyard, there is less soil compaction leading to less erosion.

 - We have a beautiful pond with recirculating water providing fresh water to many local and migratory birds.

-- New starting in July 2013 for completion in September 2013, Still Waters Vineyards will be Solar Powered.
-Our new solar panels will provide 100% of the energy needed for the winery and tasting room and 85% of the vineyard needs.
+- Still Waters Vineyards is Solar Powered.
+Our solar panels provide 100% of the energy needed for the winery, tasting room and 85% of the vineyard needs.